jeremygill87/Beyond-the-Horizon/README.md

 Turn based combat style adventure RPG, currently under development

+### Vision

+To create a top-down adventure game using turn-based combat and RPG elements to deliver both a satisfying gaming experience and a deep, riveting story.
+This game will contain the ability to customize teams of adventurers, difficult choices that impact the narrative, and strategy-based gameplay that ensures no two playthroughs will be the same.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).